vishalcloudyuga/dcos-docs/1.9/overview/concepts.md

 For more information, see the [Universe repository](https://github.com/mesosphere/universe) on GitHub.

+### <a name="container-registry"></a>Container Registry

+A container registry is a repository of pre-built container images.

+The [Docker Runtime](#mesos-docker-runtime) and [Mesos Container Runtime](#mesos-universal-container-runtime) can both pull and run Docker images from public or private Docker container registries.

 ### <a name="cloud-template"></a>Cloud Template

 A cloud template is an infrastructure-specific method of decoratively describing a DC/OS cluster.

-For more information, see [Cloud Installation Options](/docs/1.9/administration/installing/cloud/).
+For more information, see [Cloud Installation Options](/docs/1.8/administration/installing/cloud/).

 ## <a name="mesos-concepts"></a>Mesos Concepts